 The school's Diversity Committee includes students, faculty, staff, and trustees.
 Along with feedback from the community, the Diversity Committee helped draft the school’s diversity statement, as follows:

-Cascades Academy seeks to create a safe, nurturing community where each member honors his or her unique self, embraces the diverse perspectives and backgrounds of others, and promotes social responsibility both within the school and beyond.
+Cascades Academy seeks to create a safe, nurturing community where we honor our unique selves, embrace the diverse perspectives and backgrounds of others, and promote social responsibility both within the school and beyond.

 Each division promotes multicultural competency through a variety of ethnic, cultural, religious, and historical curriculum offerings.
 In the Upper School, this is evident in required humanities courses including World Religions, History of Human Rights Violations, European Studies, and Latin American Studies.
 In addition, the integrated studies, place-based curriculum deepens cultural competency.
 The middle school curriculum includes World History, Ancient World History, and Global Geography.
 In Lower School, students explore diversity topics through the Storyline program.
 For example, the “Mexico” Storyline invites students to travel by bus throughout Mexico to learn about the country's history, geography, and customs.
 During the “Amazon Rainforest” Storyline, in addition to forest ecology, students explore cultural and environmental topics.

 Across all divisions, students read literature that represent diverse beliefs and cultures, and teachers choose literature by authors of diverse backgrounds.
 Spanish courses include in-depth study of Latino culture in addition to the Spanish language.